-Since the unstressed membrane does not have any stiffness in the normal direction, a very small spring support is added in order to stabilize the model.
-To further improve the numerical stability, a spring support is provided in the form of an edge load which decreases parametrically as the model becomes stable.
+Since the unstressed membrane does not have any stiffness in the normal direction, a very small spring support is added to stabilize the model.
+To further improve the numerical stability, a load support is provided in the form of an edge load that decreases parametrically as the model becomes stable when the membrane is under tension.

 Constant strain triangle (CST) elements are numerically stable for wrinkling problems.
 CST elements give constant strains, which in turn give constant stresses for homogeneous material properties, ensuring that the whole element is either wrinkled, slack, or taut.
-These type of elements are used for the analysis.
+This type of elements are used for the analysis.